 It has been said that our Aspen Peak design concept offers a similar feel upon first sight as that of Aspen Mountain.
 The Aspen Peak conceptual floor plan, just like its inspiration, is not the largest of our concepts nor is it the most recent.
 However, it too appears to survey the land with a powerfully serene presence.

 Aspen Peak is a perfect example of getting it right the first time.
 This home’s central peaked great room divides public spaces from private ones with the kitchen and dining area to one side and the master suite and office on the other.
-Three additional bedrooms and a large, open recreation room with a cozy fireplace are located in the walk-out basement.
+Located in the walk-out basement are three additional bedrooms and a large, open recreation room with a cozy fireplace.

 Outdoor living space is incorporated into the design through a massive glass prow.
 In addition, a generous deck wraps around three-quarters of the residence.
-With patio space below the deck and a gazebo attached to the same, it should come as no surprise that many PrecisionCraft clients opt for a hot tub.
+With patio space below the deck and a gazebo attached to the same, it is no wonder so many Aspen Peak owners opt for a hot tub.
 See Aspen Peak’s classic lines here.

 As you browse these winter beauties, you likely noticed client customizations for many of the design concepts.
-PrecisionCraft has been building timber and log homes for nearly 30 years, and in that time, one thing remains true—no two projects are ever the same.
+PrecisionCraft started building timber and log homes nearly 30 years ago.
+And, over time, one thing remains true—each project is unique.
 If you are contemplating a log or timber luxury winter retreat, ski chalet, or mountain cabin, there is more than one approach to the design customization process.